piotrkosytorz/software-architecture/Series2.md

 * VolumeAnalyzerTests

 To run the tests, import all the modules above and execute :test in the rascal console.
+The `projectLocation` in `Configuration.rsc` has to be set to the projects location in your eclipse!

 ## References